• Skip to primary navigation

 Measuring Flour: To help ensure you don’t add extra flour, follow these three simple steps: 1) Fluff up the flour using a fork.
 2) Spoon the flour into your measuring cup.
 3) Scrape a knife across the top of the measuring cup to level out the flour.

-Cookie Dough: Use a 1.5 tablespoon cookie scoop or a #50 (about 1.2 tablespoons) to scoop the dough onto the prepared baking sheets.
+Cookie Scoop: Use a 1.5 tablespoon cookie scoop or a #50 (about 1.2 tablespoons) to scoop the dough onto the prepared baking sheets.
 Bake only 12 cookies per pan.
+You can also use a medium cookie scoop to make larger cookies.

 Perfectly Shaped Cookies: The trick to getting more circular cookies is to use a round cookie cutter to essentially “rotate or spin” around each cookie immediately when they come out of the oven.
 Since they’re really hot, the cookies will easily mold to that circular shape as you move around them.